Panaque nigrolineatus

-Panaque nigrolineatus, the royal panaque, royal plec, or royal pleco, is an herbivorous freshwater armored catfish native to Brazil, Colombia and Venezuela where it occurs in the Orinoco and Amazon basins.
-It is known for being one of the few fish that digest wood.
-They are able to survive for a long period of time only on a wood-only, xylophagous diet.
-It grows to a length of 43 cm and is a popular aquarium fish.
+Panaque nigrolineatus, the royal panaque, royal plec, or royal pleco, is an herbivorous freshwater armored catfish native to Brazil, Colombia and Venezuela, where it occurs in the Orinoco and Amazon basins.
+It is known for being one of the few xylophagous fish, and is able to survive for a long period of time on a wood-only diet.
+It is also a popular aquarium fish.